-Author/illustrator Rebecca Bender’s hilarious illustrations accompany a story about empathy and the trials of friendship that will persuade young readers that it’s okay to look goofy and laugh at yourself once in a while, especially when you have a good friend by your side.
+Author/illustrator Rebecca Bender’s hilarious illustrations accompany a story about empathy and the trials of friendship that will persuade young readers that it’s okay to look goofy and laugh at yourself once in a while, especially when you are not alone.

 2012 Resource Links “The Year’s Best” selection

-★ “Don’t Laugh at Giraffe is a warm, gentle tale with a good message and plenty of funny moments, making it a great choice for sharing.
-After all, the story reminds us, it’s always better to laugh with a friend than at one.”—Quill & Quire ★ Starred Review
+STARRED REVIEW “Don’t Laugh at Giraffe is a warm, gentle tale with a good message and plenty of funny moments, making it a great choice for sharing.
+After all, the story reminds us, it’s always better to laugh with a friend than at one.”—Quill & Quire Starred Review

 “[Bender] knows when a picture, rather than words, should carry the story…A fun read, but one which still speaks to the meaning of friendship…Highly Recommended.”—CM Magazine